2 Major Reasons Why I Can’t Give the Auckland Vegan Food Festival a Perfect Score and the 1 That Saved the Day

 The woman sitting next to the chipper man perked up and instantly started sharing her thoughts.
 Not only did she agree with me, but she also unleashed her truth in the most eloquent, captivating, honest, and raw way.

-“Fuck yes, I can breathe again,” I thought to myself.
+“Yes, I can breathe again,” I thought to myself.

 In the overwhelming ocean of anger that washed over me, there was Nicole.
 She threw me a life ring and pulled me on board.